 Let’s dive into all these details, including how you can leverage marketing expertise to support sales and significantly impact business growth.

 Marketing enablement is all about empowering your marketing team to be more productive in their roles by creating a system to equip, train, and coach them.
 It involves providing your marketers with everything they need – from the technology, tools, processes, content, training, and analytics – to increase pipeline and drive sales.

 I’ve observed an interesting shift in my three-decade marketing journey.
 Companies once sought marketing generalists that were jack-of-all-trades, but now they seek functional experts.
 Today’s marketing professionals are specializing in specific areas, including demand generation, social media marketing, email marketing, product marketing, and field marketing.
 They are seeking to hone their craft, but often these specialized marketers are underserved and not enabled with adequate marketing technology or support to really develop their expertise.

 What if we could equip marketing teams with the resources, tools, knowledge, and skills to do their unique jobs, as well as better support with the sales organization?
 Marketing enablement levels up the efficiency and productivity of your marketing efforts, which in turn drives positive results across your business.

 Why is Marketing Enablement Important?

-Each member of the marketing organisation, from marketing managers to specialists, will also develop functional understanding and empathy in knowing how their work compliments that of their colleagues.
-Imagine the strength of integrated campaigns that are the product of collaboration across the entire go-to-market organisation.
-This operational rigour is what good marketing enablement looks like.
+Each member of the marketing organization, from marketing managers to specialists, will also develop functional understanding and empathy in knowing how their work compliments that of their colleagues.
+Imagine the strength of integrated campaigns that are the product of collaboration across the entire go-to-market organization.
+This operational rigor is what good marketing enablement looks like.

 What is the Difference Between Sales Enablement and Marketing Enablement?